ZiyueZhang08/Quant_RUC/Codes/A_QuantEcon_Sargent/README.md

 ##  QuantEcon

 1. We will use QuantEcon from Sargent for our Python Basics study
 ![QuanEcon](image.png)

-2. Codes for our second part class https://python-programming.quantecon.org/intro.html
+2. Codes for our first part class
+https://python-programming.quantecon.org/intro.html